IRA and Retirement Plan Penalties in header of articles

 If you roll over your plan assets, you'll want to transfer the assets in a direct rollover.
 With a direct rollover, the plan administrator will send the rollover distribution directly to either the:

-If you take a distribution and roll it over yourself, the money you’ll receive will be the distribution amount minus the amount paid to the government.
+You might take a distribution and roll it over yourself.
+If so, the money you’ll receive will be the distribution amount minus the amount paid to the government.
 That amount is paid under mandatory federal income tax withholding.
 So, you’ll need to find money to equal the withholding to fund the rollover within the required 60 days.
 If you don’t fully fund the rollover within 60 days, you’ll pay a penalty.

-Rolling over your retirement plan distribution into an IRA prevents you from using the special 10-year averaging rules if you:
+Rolling over your retirement plan distribution into an IRA prevents you from using certain rules.
+Ex: You won't be able to use the special ten-year averaging rules if you:

 Were born before Jan.
 2, 1936